CryptoTitan0/YesCoinTiTAN/README.md

    python -m pip install -r requirements.txt
    ```

-5. Edit the `data.txt` file, enter your query data into the `data.txt` file.
+5. Edit the `query.txt` file, enter your query data into the `query.txt` file.
 One line for 1 account, if you want to add a 2nd account, fill it in on a new line.

 6. Run the program/script.
    ```